-- 1. The requested variance arises from special circumstances which do not generally apply to land in the general vicinity or the same zone. - STAFF: The existing historical structure is a special circumstance since it will remain and the other development on site is trying to be compatible and build around the historical structure.
-Also the site is located on a corner within the Neighborhood Form District. - 2.
-The strict application of the provisions of the regulation would deprive the applicant of the reasonable use of the land or create an unnecessary hardship on the applicant. - STAFF: The strict application of the regulation would create and unnecessary hardship on the applicant since the outdoor areas may have to be reduced to allow less people and or parking. - 3.
-The circumstances are the result of actions of the applicant taken subsequent to the adoption of the zoning regulation from which relief is sought. - STAFF: The applicant is not responsible for the location of the historic structure on site, but is trying to develop the rest of the site to be compatible with the existing development.
+1. The requested variance arises from special circumstances which do not generally apply to land in the general vicinity or the same zone.

+STAFF: The requested variance arises from special circumstances that do not generally apply to land in the general area because there is an existing residence on site toward the front yard.

+2. The strict application of the provisions of the regulation would deprive the applicant of the reasonable use of the land or create an unnecessary hardship on the applicant.

+STAFF: The strict application of the provisions of the regulation would create an unnecessary hardship on the applicant because the existing residence and other structures would need to be demolished/moved to another area of the site.

+3. The circumstances are the result of actions of the applicant taken subsequent to the adoption of the zoning regulation from which relief is sought.

+STAFF: The applicant is not responsible for the existing conditions or topography on site.

-STANDARD OF REVIEW AND STAFF ANALYSIS FOR WAIVER East Property Line
+STANDARD OF REVIEW AND STAFF ANALYSIS FOR WAIVER (SIDEWALK/PEDESTRIAN CONNECTION)